Al Ghurair Group: Modern history (since 1990)

 In 2006, Dubai Poly Film was merged with two other companies, AKPP and Technopack.
 The new company was renamed Taghleef Industries.
 It acquired Radici Films in 2008.
-Taghleef Industries also acquired United States-based Applied Extrusion Technologies in 2012.
+Taghleef Industries also acquired United States–based Applied Extrusion Technologies in 2012.
 This acquisition gave the company its first North American manufacturing plant.
 In 2014, Taghleef Industries acquired Spanish manufacturer Derprosa Film.

 In May 2011, Gulf Extrusions entered into a joint venture with Abu Dhabi Basic Industries Corporation, a subsidiary of Senaat, to create Taweelah Aluminium Extrusion Company (TALEX).
 TALEX was the first industrial project to be launched in Kizad.
 Later that year, Nippon Steel acquired a 20 percent interest in Al Ghurair Iron & Steel.
 The investment was used to expand Al Ghurair Iron & Steel's operations in the Middle East.
 Al Ghurair Petrochemicals also entered into a joint venture with Japanese plastic additive manufacturer Adeka Corporation in 2011.
 The joint venture was named Adeka Al Ghurair Additives.

-The Royal Engineering Fabrication Company (REFCO), a wholly owned subsidiary of the Al Ghurair Group that manufactures aluminum parts for automobiles, opened a new fabrication plant in Jebel Ali in 2013.
-REFCO uses aluminum from the group's Gulf Extrusions subsidiary.
+The Royal Engineering Fabrication Company (REFCO), a wholly owned subsidiary of the Al Ghurair Group that manufactures aluminium parts for automobiles, opened a new fabrication plant in Jebel Ali in 2013.
+REFCO uses aluminium from the group's Gulf Extrusions subsidiary.